Hanuman Chalisa

-Hanuman is a devotee of Rama and one of the central characters of the Ramayana.
-According to the Shaiva tradition, the deity Hanuman is also an incarnation of Shiva.
-Folktales acclaim the powers of Hanuman.
-The qualities of the god Hanuman – his strength, courage, wisdom, celibacy (brahmacharya), his devotion to Rama and the many names by which he is known – are detailed in the Hanuman Chalisa.
-Recitation or chanting of the Hanuman Chalisa is a common religious practice.
-The Hanuman Chalisa is the most popular hymn in praise of Hanuman, and is recited by millions of Hindus every day.
+Hanuman is a Hindu deity and a devotee of the Hindu god, Rama.
+He is one of the central characters of the Ramayana.
+According to the Shaiva tradition, he is also an incarnation of Shiva.
+The Hanuman Chalisa praises the power and other qualities of Hanuman including his strength, courage, wisdom, celibacy (brahmacharya), and devotion to Rama.

-Description
+Etymology

+The word 'chālīsā' is derived from 'chālīs' meaning the number 'forty' in Hindi, denoting the number of chaupais (quatrains) in the Hanuman Chalisa (excluding the couplets at the beginning and the end).

+Authorship

-The authorship of the Hanuman Chalisa is attributed to Tulsidas, a poet-saint who lived in the 16th century CE.
-He mentions his name in the last verse of the hymn.
-It is said in the 39th verse of the Hanuman Chalisa that whoever chants it with full devotion to Hanuman, will have Hanuman's grace.
-Among Hindus worldwide, it is a very popular belief that chanting the Chalisa invokes Hanuman's divine intervention in grave problems.
+The Hanuman Chalisa was authored by Tulsidas, a poet-saint who lived in the 16th century CE.
+Tulsidas, a Hindu saint-poet, reformer, and philosopher, was known for his devotion to Rama.

-Author

-Tulsidas (1497/1532–1623) was a Hindu poet-saint, reformer and philosopher renowned for his devotion for Rama.
 A composer of several popular works, he is best known for being the author of the epic Ramcharitmanas, a retelling of the Ramayana in the vernacular Awadhi language.
 Tulsidas was acclaimed in his lifetime to be a reincarnation of Valmiki, the composer of the original Ramayana in Sanskrit.
 Tulsidas lived in the city of Varanasi until his death.
 The Tulsi Ghat in Varnasi is named after him.
 He founded the Sankat Mochan Hanuman Temple dedicated to Hanuman in Varanasi, believed to stand at the place where he had the sight of Hanuman.
 Tulsidas started the Ramlila plays, a folk-theatre adaption of the Ramayana.
 He has been acclaimed as one of the greatest poets in Hindi, Indian, and World literature.
 The impact of Tulsidas and his works on the art, culture and society in India is widespread and is seen to date in vernacular language, Ramlila plays, Hindustani classical music, popular music, and television series.

-Language

-There are 2 couplets in the beginning and one couplet at the ending between the 40 verses of Hanuman Chalisa.
-The Chalisa detail in the order of his knowledge, devotion to Rama and man without any desire.
-As with the case of devotional literature, Tulsidas starts the poem with two couplets praising his guru (teacher).
-The language of Chalisa is in the Awadhi language.